-We thank the collaborators for providing project data, particularly Kathryn Lewis of MSD, and the anonymous referees who reviewed this paper and provided very helpful comments.
+The authors would like to thank their collaborators for providing project data, particularly Kathryn Lewis of MSD, and the anonymous referees who reviewed this paper and provided very helpful comments.
 We would also like to thank Claes Wohlin and Barbara Kitchenham for their input to early versions of this paper.